 It’s why communication skills are detailed and issues like anger are meant to be dealt with.

 It’s why the dynamics of successfully living with someone in the context of a marriage, or family, is explored in depth.
 As the author of Hebrews put it so plainly: “So don’t sit around on your hands!
 No more dragging your feet... run for it!
 Work at getting along with each other...”
 (Hebrews 12:12-14, Msg).

 But that raises a problem.
 You probably don’t know how to work in such a way as to create community.

 Benedictine oblate Kathleen Norris once wrote how several monks told her that one of the biggest problems monasteries face is people who come to them “having no sense of what it means to live communally.”
 They have been “schooled in individualism” and often had families that were so disjointed that even sitting down and having a meal together was a rarity.
 As a result, “they find it extremely difficult to adjust” to life in community.

 Monks called into monastic life feeling unprepared for relational life?

-We spend months planning a wedding, meeting with caterers and photographers and wedding directors, and never once have to check off exploring what's involved in communicating with our spouse.
+We spend months planning a wedding, meeting with caterers and photographers and wedding directors, and never once have to explore what’s involved in communicating with our spouse.

-We go through pre-natal classes, decorate the nursery, and set up the college fund, and never even think about how we're going to interact with them as a teenager.
+We go through prenatal classes, decorate the nursery, and set up the college fund, and never even think about how we’re going to interact with our kids when they’re teenagers.